-- grouping all extensions not included in a previous version into a new version - adding new attribute values - adding new object attributes - adding OPTIONAL (for an IPP object to support) operation attributes (i.e., those attributes that an IPP object can ignore without confusing clients) - adding OPTIONAL (for an IPP object to support) operation attribute groups (i.e., those attributes that an IPP object can ignore without confusing clients) - adding new attribute syntaxes - adding OPTIONAL operations - changing Job Description attributes or Printer Description attributes from OPTIONAL to REQUIRED or vice versa. - adding OPTIONAL attribute syntaxes to an existing attribute.
-Issue 33 - The encoding of the "operation id", the "version-number", the "status code", and the "request id" MUST NOT change over any version number (either major or minor).
-This rule guarantees that all future versions will be backwards compatible with all previous versions (at least for checking the "operation id", the "version-number", and the "request id").
-In addition, any protocol elements (attributes, error codes, tags, etc.) that are not carried forward from one version to the next are deprecated so that they can never be reused with new semantics. - Implementations that support a certain major version NEED NOT support ALL previous versions.
-As each new major version is defined (through the release of a new IPP specification document), that major version - will specify which previous major versions MUST and which versions SHOULD be supported in compliant - implementations.
-Issue 36 - 3.1.9 Job Creation Operations - In order to "submit a print job" and create a new Job object, a client issues a create request.
-A create - request is any one of following three operation requests:
+- grouping all extensions not included in a previous version into a new version - adding new attribute values - adding new object attributes - adding OPTIONAL (for an IPP object to support) operation attributes (i.e., those attributes that an IPP object can ignore without confusing clients) - adding OPTIONAL (for an IPP object to support) operation attribute groups (i.e., those attributes that an IPP object can ignore without confusing clients) - adding new attribute syntaxes - adding OPTIONAL operations - changing Job Description attributes or Printer Description attributes from OPTIONAL to REQUIRED or vice versa. - adding OPTIONAL attribute syntaxes to an existing attribute. - The encoding of the "version-number" MUST NOT change over any version number (either major or minor).
+This rule guarantees that all future versions will be backwards compatible with all previous versions (at least for checking the "version-number").
+In addition, any protocol elements (attributes, error codes, tags, etc.) that are not carried forward from one version to the next are deprecated so that they can never be reused with new semantics. - Implementations that support a certain version NEED NOT support ALL previous versions.
+As each new version is defined (through the release of a new IPP specification document), that version will specify which previous versions MUST and which versions SHOULD be supported in compliant implementations.

+3.1.9 Job Creation Operations

+In order to "submit a print job" and create a new Job object, a client issues a create request.
+A create request is any one of following three operation requests: